bday-boy/weeble/README.md

 - Add player stats
 - Make scores update after user plays the daily
-- Add hardmode/max num of guesses
+- Add ~~hardmode/~~max num of guesses
 - Create Ko-fi, add socials to support page
-- Make copy text say X/[max guesses] or something when user loses for the day
+- Make copy text say X/[max guesses] or something when user loses
 - Mess around with thresholds and see what works
 - Ignore anime that have titles/synonyms that already exist
   - Don't want to ignore an anime just because its title is already a synonym,